For more information about leva, go to knowleva.com

 How do I strengthen my pelvic floor?

-- lifting and squeezing motion of the entire pelvic floor instead of a downward push.
+- A correct muscle contraction is a lifting and squeezing motion of the entire pelvic floor, instead of a downward push or bearing down.